khulnasoft-lab/design.khulnasoft.com/contents/brand-design/visual-design/brand-icons.md

 - The icons should contain one rounded corner, if possible within the shape, with a radius of 3px or 12px, respectively.
 - Our icons aren’t fully enclosed; we create an open feeling by incorporating line breaks throughout, which also speaks to our iterative processes.

+<figure-img alt="Construction of small (24px) and large (94px) brand icons" label="Construction of small and large brand icons" src="/img/brand/brand-icon-construction.svg"></figure-img>

 ### Software development lifecycle

 This specific set of icons represents each stage of our software development lifecycle at each stage of the process.
 They are designed to be presented as a set when referring to the entire journey of the lifecycle or individually when referring to a specific stage.

-<figure-img alt="10 icons, one for each development stage" label="Software development lifecycle icon set" src="/img/brand/sdlc-icon-set.svg"></figure-img>
+<figure-img alt="A preview of the icons within the software development lifecycle set" label="Software development lifecycle icon samples" src="/img/brand/sdlc-icons.svg"></figure-img>